Paul Laurence: Career

-For former Broadway star and hit recording artist Stephanie Mills, Laurence produced and co-wrote with Timmy Allen the chugging "(You're Putting) A Rush on Me," giving the singer her third number one R&B hit in fall 1987.
+For former Broadway star and hit recording artist Stephanie Mills, Laurence produced and co-wrote with Timmy Allen the chugging "(You're Puttin') A Rush on Me," giving the singer her third number one R&B hit in fall 1987.
 The single with the instrumental version on the flip made it to number 85 pop and was included on her gold album If I Were Your Woman.